Dear Chamber Investor,

 The Annual PLATINUM Sponsor opportunities of the RANDOLPH COUNTY CHAMBER OF COMMERCE are only $1,000.
-This sponsorship would include being a named sponsor at three (3) Headline Chamber events (indicated by *) and two (2) minor events.
+This sponsorship would include being a named sponsor at three (3) Headline Chamber events (indicated by * above) and two (2) minor events.

 The Annual GOLD Sponsor opportunities of the RANDOLPH COUNTY CHAMBER OF COMMERCE are only $500.
-This sponsorship would include being a named sponsor at two (2) Headline Chamber events (indicated by *) and 2 minor events.
+This sponsorship includes being a named sponsor at two (2) Headline Chamber events (indicated by *) and 2 minor events.

 The Annual SILVER Sponsor opportunities of the RANDOLPH COUNTY CHAMBER OF COMMERCE are only $250.
-This sponsorship would include being a named sponsor at one (1) Headline Chamber event (indicated by *) and 1 minor event.
+This sponsorship includes being a named sponsor at one (1) Headline Chamber event (indicated by *) and 1 minor event.

 Additional ANNUAL SPONSORSHIP Benefits will be given as each event is planned.

-Allow the 2014 Professional Women’s Luncheon to be the beginning of a wonderful year of your working together with the Chamber of Commerce as we work to strengthen, grow and improve Randolph County for all businesses, organizations, and our citizens.
+Allow the Professional Women’s Luncheon to be held in March 2017 to be the beginning of a wonderful year of your working together with the Chamber of Commerce as we work to strengthen, grow and improve Randolph County for all businesses, organizations, and our citizens.